Digital disruption isn’t just changing the way we interact with art — but the art community itself.

 “In a world filled with crisis after crisis, why do we believe that arts and culture are essential today?”

-That was the question Tessitura President Andrew Recinos posed earlier this month in his welcome address at TLCC, the non-profit’s annual conference — and it’s one I can’t seem to get out of my head.
+That was the question Tessitura President Andrew Recinos posed in his welcome address at TLCC, the non-profit’s annual conference.

 Yet this is when we need arts and culture the most.
 Not just to be able to cope with the world we live in, but to be able to process it, understand it, and become better humans because of it.

-A good example is a story I heard from the Creative Director of Playlines, Rob Morgan, about how one of its virtual exhibitions for the National Gallery of London led to a re-examination of long-held colonial-era beliefs about Titian’s masterpiece “Diana and Actaeon.”
+A good example is a story I heard during another conference — this one from MuseumNext.
+In it, the Creative Director of Playlines, Rob Morgan, discussed how one of its virtual exhibitions for the National Gallery of London led to a re-examination of long-held colonial-era beliefs about Titian’s masterpiece “Diana and Actaeon.”

 Playlines, which is an augmented reality (AR) design studio, had been granted a residency for National Gallery X, an initiative focused on creating digital prototypes for the museum of the future.
 Its plan was to increase digital engagement using an AR interface to present multiple interpretations of the artworks on display by multiple experts across diverse disciplines.
 Users would able to experience a new type of curation, one that went beyond the official script, but was still mapped to the same painting as part of a singular experience for the user.